AndreasAvgou/Advanced-Programming-with-Python/README.md

 # Advanced Programming with Python

-This repository contains a collection of exercises for **"Advanced Programming with Python"**.
+This repository contains a collection Python scripts developed.
 The projects progress from Object-Oriented Programming (OOP) principles to advanced data analysis, visualization, and real-time API integration.

 ## 📂 Repository Structure